 Did You Leave The Scene Of An Accident?

-My name is Anthony N. Palumbo, and I am Union County Traffic Attorney with other 35 years of criminal trial experience.
-I have handled countless charges for Leaving the Scene of an Accident and have successfully defended clients charged with traffic and criminal matters.
+My name is Anthony N. Palumbo, and I am a Union County traffic attorney with over 35 years of criminal trial experience.
 I understand what it’s like to flee a scene in a moment of panic.
 Contact me at 908-643-6801 for a free initial consultation and we can discuss the circumstances of your case.

 Penalties for leaving the scene of the accident differ depending on the whether someone was injured in the accident or if there is just physical damage to the vehicles involved.